enzolutions/entity_rest_extra/README.md

 The following resources help to get admin information about Drupal 8 to be used by external implementation using Headless Drupal implementation.

+This idea was suggested as a patch to Drupal 8 Core more information at https://www.drupal.org/node/2355291#comment-9241689

 All resources require authentication with user with permission *Administer content types*

 ##Get Entity bundles